 Name:

 Date of Birth:

 Activity:

-above Lamar State Collattend the event(s) design discharge, and agree to College-Port Arthur; ar property damage that activity, regardless of vertical colleges. lege-Port Arthur activity listed aborscribed above.
-I (for myself, my he indemnify the Board of Regents, and all regents and to I may sustain from any cause in cowhether such injury or property da allowed to travel in conjunction with the ve.
-This acknowledges that I choose to eirs, executors, and administrators) release, Texas State University System; Lamar State he same from any claims, personal injury, or nnection with my participation in the mage is caused in whole or in part by the al treatment should it become necessary for
+above Lamar State Coll attend the event(s) des discharge, and agree to College-Port Arthur; ar property damage that activity, regardless of v lege-Port Arthur activity listed about a scribed above.
+I (for myself, my here indemnify the Board of Regents, and all regents and employees and the Imay sustain from any cause in cowhether such injury or property da allowed to travel in conjunction with the ve.
+This acknowledges that I choose to eirs, executors, and administrators) release, Texas State University System; Lamar State the same from any claims, personal injury, or nnection with my participation in the mage is caused in whole or in part by the al treatment should it become necessary for

 I certify that I have rea which I may otherwise and that I may be giving up legal rights

 Student's Signature Date

-the activity named abore participate in the activities listed above, has chose We (for ourselves, our to indemnify Lamar Stangents and employees cause in connection wi ove on the date shown.
-In considerate listed above, this acknowledges and will be traveling on their ow heirs, our minor, executors, and acte College-Port Arthur, the Texas strom any claims, personal injury, contact the contact in the trace of the contact in the contact that I authorize on behalf of my minor on to attend the event(s) described above. dministrators) release, discharge, and agree State University System; and all of their or property damage that may occur from any ner such injury or property damage is caused
+the activity named abordanticipate in the activity listed above, has chose We (for ourselves, our to indemnify Lamar Stangents and employees cause in connection wi ove on the date shown.
+In consider ity listed above, this acknowledges en and will be traveling on their ow heirs, our minor, executors, and a ate College-Port Arthur, the Texas s from any claims, personal injury, o s that I authorize on behalf of my minor on to attend the event(s) described above. dministrators) release, discharge, and agree State University System; and all of their or property damage that may occur from any ner such injury or property damage is caused

 I certify that I have rea which I may otherwise and that I may be giving up legal rights

 Parent/Guardian Signa ture Date

 Parent/Guardian Signa ture Date